VastInfiniteNet/JsMacros-Getting-Started/readme.md

 This setup is targeted towards users:
 - using MultiMC, but similar principles *should* apply to other Minecraft launchers.
-- running Minecraft 1.18.2, but same principles *should* apply to other Minecraft versions.
+- running Minecraft 1.18.2, but the same principles *should* apply to other Minecraft versions.

-*If you already have JS Macros installed, and looking for instructions on how to run a script you downloaded, go to the "Running a script" section.*
+*If you already have JS Macros installed, and looking for instructions on how to run a script you downloaded, go to the "__Running a script__" section.*

 # Getting Started
 1. Open MultiMC!
     - If you haven't already, sign in into your minecraft account.
-    - Similarly, make a new instance if you are using an existing one.

 1. Install Fabric mod loader.